Thinking of buying Frizzle chickens? Here’s everything you need to know about these unique birds, and the best places to buy them!

 Looking back at the first time I ever learned about frizzle chickens, I remember I was REALLY excited to add these crazy-looking creatures to my flock!

-I finally added some this year, but learning about this particular breed has been a lesson in math.
+I finally did, but learning about this particular breed has been a lesson in math.
 And I’m not referring to the typical “chicken math” we all joke about.